-At the heart of the garden will be our raised bed allotment area.
-Every year group at Graven Hill Primary School will have its own bed to plant and tend throughout the seasons.
-Surrounding these will be shared community beds filled with fruit trees, raspberries, herbs, and vegetables grown by local residents.
+At the heart of the garden is our raised bed allotment area.
+Every year group at Graven Hill Primary School have its own bed to plant and tend throughout the seasons.
+Surrounding these are shared community beds filled with fruit trees, raspberries, herbs, and vegetables grown by local residents.
 A Victorian-style handpump will enable children to fill their watering cans.
+With the help of Bicester Green Gym, volunteers have planted up all the beds.

 The food we grow will be shared across the community — and we hope all the schoolchildren will be taking home the fruit and vegetables they’ve helped nurture with their own hands.
 It’s a place to learn and discover the joy of growing.
-With the generous support of DGK, we hope to complete this zone by December 2025.
+This zone is nearly complete!
+All the trees and beds are planted, we just need to finish the self-binding gravel top coat.

 The Workshop Zone will be the project's practical hub — a secure paved space with a large shed, over three tons of rainwater storage, composting bays, a large work bench and seating.
 It will be the base for community work parties, DIY projects, and future workshops.